Electronic warfare operations

-Our Electro-Optic Countermeasures group undertakes research and development (R&D) in technologies and techniques to understand, detect and defeat electro-optic threats.
+Our Electro-Optic electronic warfare group undertakes research and development (R&D) in technologies and techniques to understand, detect and defeat electro-optic threats.

 This work includes electro-optic system design, performance prediction and testing of missile warners and missile seekers, and signal processing and algorithm development.

 We make a significant investment in testing and validating countermeasures, including the development and use of a hardware-in-the-loop testbed; and design and conduct of complex trials.

 Our RF Electronic Warfare group develops technology and concepts capable of defeating a future networked, highly adaptive and increasingly complex threat.